FIND OUT HOW MUCH YOU CAN

 GEICO: Best Overall

 After careful research, our team awarded GEICO a 9.1 out of 10.0 overall rating.
-Its strong industry reputation earned it a 9.5 out of 10.0 in that category.
-Thanks to great pricing and customer service, GEICO earned a 9.0 rating for cost, customer experience and coverage.
+Its strong industry reputation earned it a 9.8 out of 10.0 in that category.
+Thanks to great pricing and customer service, GEICO earned a 9.0 rating for customer experience, 9.4 for cost, and 8.5 for coverage.

 USAA: Best Military Provider

-USAA earned an 8.9 overall rating from our review team.
-USAA has a solid reputation, earning a 9.0 rating.
-It also earned 9.0 both for customer experience and cost.
-USAA’s coverage rating is still a very good 8.5.
+USAA earned a 9.6 overall rating from our review team.
+USAA has a solid reputation, earning a 9.3 rating.
+It also earned 9.3 for customer experience.
+USAA’s coverage rating is still a very good 9.5, while its cost rating is a solid 10.0.
 Just keep in mind that this insurance provider is only available for members of the military and their families.
 If you are eligible, it is very much worth consideration.

 State Farm: Best Student Discounts

 Our team gave State Farm an overall rating of 9.1 and found that it is a standout option for students and young drivers.
 It has a 9.9 out of 10.0 industry reputation rating.
 Our team determined that State Farm earns an 9.0 for coverage, an 9.0 for cost and an 8.8 for customer experience.
 If you opt for State Farm as an 18 year old, be sure to explore the company’s good driver discount and other potential price reductions on car insurance premiums.

 FAQ: Auto Insurance for 18-Year-Olds